sjentsch/jamoviDocs/getting-started/um_1_installation.rst

    jamovi for macOS has an auto-update mechanism, and can alert you to when new versions are available.
-You can update your version of jamovi from the app menu (the three dots at the top right of the window).
+You can update your version of jamovi from the app menu (☰; at the top right of the window).

 Linux and Chromebooks
 ---------------------